What is syphilis?

 Treatment of secondary syphilis

 Syphilis is easily treated using the antibiotic penicillin.
-Primary, secondary and latent syphilis can all be treated with penicillin, which is most effective in the primary and secondary phases.
-Latent syphilis can be cured by penicillin, but the damage cannot be undone: neurological and cardiovascular damage sustained from long term syphilis infection cannot be reversed.
-The same is true of tertiary syphilis.
+Primary, secondary and latent syphilis can all be treated with penicillin, but it is most effective in the primary and secondary phases.
+Latent syphilis infection can be cured by penicillin, but any organ damage already sustained from longterm infection cannot be undone The same is true of tertiary syphilis.

 In patients who are allergic to penicillin, doxycycline and ceftriaxone may be used.
 Because of increasing antibiotic resistance, azithromycin is no longer very effective.

 Treatment does not prevent future re-infection.
-It is very important that people receiving treatment for syphilis adhere to their treatment regime and abstain from unsafe sex.
+It is very important that people receiving treatment for syphilis adhere to their treatment regime and abstain from unprotected sexual activity.

 Improvement is experienced shortly after treatment begins, but the time to complete recovery varies according to how long the infection has been present.
 Follow-up blood tests are required to check if the treatment has been effective.

 Between half and three-quarters of people being treated with antibiotics for syphilis have an unpleasant set of short-term symptoms known as the Jarisch-Herxheimer reaction, which occurs several hours after beginning treatment.
-This reaction is the body’s reaction to the release of inflammatory substances by dying treponemal bacteria.
+As the treponemal bacteria die they release inflammatory substances, and these are responsible for the body’s reaction.
 Symptoms can include fever, muscle pain, headache and rapid heartbeat.